craigpeacock/ESP32_CAN/README.md

 API documentation can be found at https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/can.html

 The code currently sends a four byte frame containing an incrementing UINT32 value.
-It continues to send these inremental frames as fast as the CANbus permits.
+It continues to send these incremental frames as fast as the CANbus permits.

 # GPIO & Transceiver
 The ESP32 requires an external CAN transceiver.
 I would recommend the use of the SN65HVD230.